Updated for Q1, 2023

 Typically, your current payroll provider will have reports that contain this information.
 It may be a Payroll Summary or in an Employee Detail Report that can be filtered by pay date.

 We’ll be glad to enter all your employees and contractors for you.
-You must include any terminated employees and contractors receiving a W-2 or 1099 this year.
-Just send us your employee details, and include the following information:
+Just send us your employee details, including any terminated employees and contractors receiving a W-2 or 1099-NEC from you this year.
+For this report, each employee must include the following information:

 - Social security number*